 The Public Affairs Section of the U.S. Embassy in Luanda, Angola seeks proposals to provide logistical support to plan and host the “Health TechCamp Angola” in September 2019 in Luanda, Angola.
 This TechCamp aims to improve and expand sharing of public health information about vector-borne diseases, including Zika and Yellow Fever, through strengthening existing networks and connections of public health officials and communicators across Angola.
 The program will facilitate the co-creation of software solutions that enable interoperability (i.e. automated health information exchange) between Health Information System (HIS) platforms currently deployed in Angola for more effective integrated disease surveillance and response.
 This three-day program will bring together key Angolan Ministry of Health officers, key members of the Ministry of Telecommunications and Information Technology, public health experts, and tech entrepreneurs familiar with the existing systems.
 The TechCamp will also kick start the process of developing a national HIS strategy and enterprise architecture as roadmaps for scaling these platforms.
 Click on the hyperlink above for the full notice of funding opportunity.

-Purpose of Grant: The Public Affairs Section of the U.S. Embassy in Luanda, Angola seeks proposals to organize, and implement English language conversations program at the American Spaces (the American Center at the U.S. Embassy, and the American Corner in Cazenga) and at its extensions (Mediateca do Cazenga and Luanda) throughout the calendar year 2019.
+Purpose of Grant: The Public Affairs Section of the U.S. Embassy in Luanda, Angola seeks proposals to provide basic computer skills training at the American Spaces (the American Center at the U.S. Embassy, American Corner within Centro Profissional do Cazenga), and at it’s extensions (Mediatecas of Cazenga and Luanda).
 This is a longterm project; implementation begins March to December 2019.